Speech Therapy/Speech Pathology Department

 Payment for services is covered by private insurance, Medicare and Medicaid.
 For qualifying families, payment for services can also be covered by local grant funds.

-Floyd County Medical Center currently employs five speech-language pathologists.
+Floyd County Medical Center currently employs four speech-language pathologists.
 Each of the speech pathologist holds a Master’s Degree, is certified by the American Speech-Language-Hearing Association and is registered by the Iowa Department of Health.

-FCMC Speech Pathology Staff:
+FCMC Speech Therapy Staff:

-Sara Stewart, MA/CCC
+Sara Stewart, MA, CCC-SLP

 Floyd County Medical Center